 Should you wish for the memorial to be refurbished or cleaned by a memorial mason, a permit must still be applied for.
 We will carry out the usual checks but to encourage the maintenance of memorials, we will not charge a permit fee.

-A small or large wooden cross or marker can be purchased, to be placed at the head of any purchased grave, where regulations permit, and a small cross or marker may be purchased to be placed on any cremated remains plot, where regulations permit.
+A wooden cross or marker can be purchased, to be placed at the head of any purchased grave, where regulations permit, and a small cross or marker may be purchased to be placed on any cremated remains plot, where regulations permit.

 Each wooden memorial is supplied with a name plate, designed to accommodate a personal inscription.